 Can a missed diagnosis be considered medical malpractice?

-A missed diagnosis is medical malpractice if it causes harm and meets the criteria.
-This is because healthcare professionals are bound by the crucial responsibility of adhering to accepted standards.
+A missed diagnosis becomes medical malpractice if it causes harm and meets the criteria.
+Healthcare professionals have the crucial responsibility of adhering to accepted standards.

 • wrong diagnosis